-Serena Williams announces engagement on Reddit
+Serena wins at love again; says 'yes' to engagement in poem

-Tennis great Serena Williams is tying the knot.
+Court and spark: Serena Williams is tying the knot.

-Williams announced her engagement to Alexis Ohanian on Thursday, posting a poem on Reddit that she accepted the proposal of the social news website’s co-founder.
+The tennis great announced her engagement to Alexis Ohanian on Thursday, posting a poem on Reddit that she accepted the proposal of the social news website’s co-founder.

 Williams’ agent, Jill Smoller, confirmed the engagement in an email to The Associated Press.